How old do I have to be to participate?

 Why is the cost so expensive?

-DAAPcamps is priced very competitively to any fine- art or design-based pre-college camp experience in the nation.
+DAAPcamps is priced very competitively to any fine-art or design-based, pre-college camp experience in the nation.
 Much research was put into what is available for students throughout the country.
-The cost is all-inclusive including room and board, all needed supplies (each camper is given a bag with all of the supplies they will need in the classroom that week, all faculty (yes, the campers interface with actual DAAP faculty and professors) all presentations and fieldtrips, and the entire Camp Life Team.
+For Residential Camp, the cost is all-inclusive including room and board, all needed supplies (each camper is given a bag with all of the supplies they will need in the classroom that week, all faculty (yes, the campers interface with actual DAAP faculty and professors) all presentations and fieldtrips, and the entire Camp Life Team.
 The incredible value of the experience is truly “priceless.”
 We understand that everyone is conscious about expenses at this time and know that this experience will give your student a definitive answer if the world of art, design, architecture, horticulture or planning is the right future for them.
 Full immersion in such a program is the best way for a student to be fully prepared for their college future.

-This camp opportunity is one that is specific to young inner-city students and is offered in collaboration with support from some of the local architecture firms.
-This is a daytime camp geared to middle school children and is not an immersive, residential pre-college program.
+This camp receives significant monetary support from the local architecture community to appeal to a diverse youth audience including inner-city students.
+This is a daytime camp offered in July and is geared to middle school children and is not an immersive, residential pre-college program.

 Do you offer a discount for UC employees?